phhoef/osgi-test/README.md

 karaf@root()> feature:install my-app-rest
 ```

+By default, the REST service is available on http://localhost:8181/cxf/repository

+You can also see the WADL: http://localhost:8181/cxf/repository/_wadl

 ## Monitoring

 Karaf already provides a bunch of MBeans accessible via JConsole (local process or remote URL).